Do You Feel Like Your Bladder Is Dropping?

 Treatment options will depend on the stage of your prolapse and symptoms, as well as your goals and other medical conditions.
 “It’s not a one-size-fits-all sort of situation when it comes to prolapse,” says Dr. Bhatia.

 While surgery is considered the most definitive treatment option, it’s not the only one.
 Other options include pelvic floor physical therapy, pessaries (prosthetic devices that are inserted into the vagina to support its structure), or even a watch-and-see approach.
 If you opt for surgery, it’s often a minimally invasive procedure done on an outpatient basis.

 There’s more to pelvic floor therapy than Kegel exercises.
 A pelvic floor therapist can help you identify the relevant muscles and show you different techniques to help strengthen them.

 “Most of my patients do physical therapy at some point, either instead of surgery or after surgery to maintain their pelvic floor strength,” says Dr. Bhatia.
 Even if you don’t have a prolapse, it’s a great option to help you strengthen your pelvic floor before you start noticing problems.

 Most of all, remember that pelvic organ prolapse can be fixed.
 “I think it’s important for women to know that while it is a common condition, it’s not something they have to live with.
 We can treat it, and we have so many different options for doing so,” says Dr. Bhatia.

-- Learn more about urogynecology services at Hackensack Meridian Health
+- Learn more about Urogynecology at Hackensack Meridian Health.

 The material provided through HealthU is intended to be used as general information only and should not replace the advice of your physician.
 Always consult your physician for individual care.